pub struct Uart { /* private fields */ }Expand description

 pub fn set_write_mode(&mut self, blocking: bool) -> Result<()>

-Sets the blocking mode for subsequent calls to write
+Sets the blocking mode for subsequent calls to write.

-operates in one of two modes, depending on the specified
+write operates in one of two modes, depending on the specified

-blocking
+blocking value:

-blocks until the entire contents of the provided buffer can be copied to the output queue.
+- Blocking write. writeblocks until the entire contents of the provided buffer can be copied to the output queue.
 If flow control is enabled and the external device has sent a stop request, the transmission of any waiting data in the output queue is paused until a start request has been received.

-is configured as non-blocking.
+By default, write is configured as non-blocking.

 sourcepub fn input_len(&self) -> Result<usize>